csiebler/csiebler.github.io/content/posts/using-aad-for-azure-openai-service-authentication.md

 ---
-title:Using Azure Active Directory (AAD) to authenticate with Azure OpenAI Service"
+title: "Using Azure Active Directory (AAD) to authenticate with Azure OpenAI Service"
 date: 2023-02-03
 ---
 ## Introduction